Danylrose/sim-stardew-valley/README.md

 ## Compiling and Using

-From the directory containing all the source files, compile the classes:
+* From the directory containing all the source files, compile the classes:
-$ javac MaxHeap.java MyLifeInStardew.java MyPriorityQueue.java PriorityQueueInterface.java StardewDailyClock.java
-Task.java TaskGenerator.java TaskGeneratorInterface.java TaskInterface.java
+$ javac MaxHeap.java MyLifeInStardew.java MyPriorityQueue.java PriorityQueueInterface.java StardewDailyClock.java Task.java TaskGenerator.java TaskGeneratorInterface.java TaskInterface.java

-Run CacheTest.java, the output will display how to run it.
+* Run MyLifeInStardew.java, the output will display how to run it.
 $ java MyLifeInStardew

 Output: java MyLifeInStardew Usage: java MyLifeInStardew  <max-priority>   <time-to-increment-priority>